Olipet24/engsci_notes/2024-2025/winter/AER372/lectures/Lecture 1_History-and-terminiology.md

 - When the outside temperature gets below a certain threshold relative to the setpoint temp due to heat loss, the heating system turns on until temperature rises back to the temp set point
 - The disturbance to the system might be opening the window or changing the temperature of the environment

 **Example 2**
 ![[Pasted image 20250106174328.png]]
 Controls the amount of gas intake in the car to control the speed of the car For every degree of throttle change, we increase the speed by 10 mph.

+A disturbance to the system is the Road Grade (slope): Every 1% road grade changes speed by 5mph (-ve sign on the second control diagram shows that increase in road grade leads to *decrease* in speed).
+- Use Dynamics to take in to effect that it takes time for the system to change; not an instantaneous process
+-

 ![[Pasted image 20250106174349.png]]